Sedbergh School: History

 Henry George Hart took over as headmaster in 1880 and his tenure saw a new chapel built in 1897, the founding of the Old Sedberghian Club in 1897/98, the creation of the prefectorial system, the inaugural Wilson run and the confirmation of the school motto "Dura Virum Nutrix" (Stern Nurse of Men).

+In 1930, an inquest into the death of a 14-year-old schoolboy from Sedbergh School (then in West Yorkshire) heard that, rather than returning after holidays, he took his life because of his dislike of the fagging system.
+The jury returned a verdict of suicide and recommended the discontinuation of the practice in public schools.

 In 1989 the number of boys in the school exceeded 500 for the first time, during the headship of Dr R G Baxter.
 Two years later a new coat of arms was granted to the school and it was visited by the Queen and the Duke of Edinburgh.

 In 2005 the school was one of fifty of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel which had allowed them to drive up fees for thousands of parents.
 Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling £3 million into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.

 The governing body decided to open the school to girls in 1999 and the first girls were admitted in 2001.
 While the pupils are still predominantly boys, the number of girls attending has increased dramatically since the move into coeducation.
-The previous headmaster, Christopher Hirst, brought in the change to co-educational schooling from single-sex."
+The previous headmaster, Christopher Hirst, brought in the change to co-educational schooling from single-sex.

 In January 2009 the Junior School moved from Bentham to join the senior school in Sedbergh.
 The Junior School has accommodation for both day and boarding boys and girls aged 3–13.
 On 26 February 2013, it was announced that the school would merge with Casterton School.

 Despite its long history, The Good Schools Guide notes how “Sedbergh has faced up to the demands of the 21st century but managed to retain traditional values and ethos.
 Its increasing numbers indicate parents very much approve.
 It rightly retains its formidable reputation on the sports field but away from it, provides a happy and caring environment for all its pupils regardless of ability or sports prowess.”